cgamx/mollyBet/README.md

 This is an open-ended question that we encourage you to answer using the libraries and style that you feel most comfortable with.
 We only ask that you use modern C++ and show off your best code.

 The requirements are as follows:
   1. Make an HTTP request to login to [Molly API](https://api.mollybet.com/docs/).
-You can use the test credentials username=devinterview password=OwAb6wrocirEv to get back a session token.
+You can use the test credentials username=XXXXXX password=YYYYYY to get back a session token.
   2. Connect a websocket to the Molly API stream.
   3. Read messages up until the "sync" message.
   4. Disconnect the websocket, and print out the distinct "competition_name" values seen in "event" messages your received.